uarch2019/uarch2019/index.md

 * **Optional**:
   * A note from the student’s advisor (if any) or teacher attesting that they are in good standing.

 **Note: Applicants who are selected for the workshop will have travel, hotel, and conference registration costs covered for the workshop and the main program of the conference.
-They are expected to stay from Sunday through Wednesday morning.**
+Attendees are expected to stay from Sunday through Wednesday morning.
+The cost would be reimbursed after the conference.
+If you need assistance covering the cost apriori, please contact the organizers @ [uarch2019@gmail.com].**

 ## Important Dates
 - **Feb 25**: [Submission Opens](https://docs.google.com/forms/d/e/1FAIpQLSdsEaCqNRF5RhxrplS-etOCLvbUWt9pfYfY-ABR6F2y-RAIag/viewform?vc=0&c=0&w=1)